 The Wurstmarkt (Sausage market) in the spa town of Bad Dürkheim is the world’s biggest wine festival with over 600,000 visitors each year and it’s taking place on the second and third weekend of September.
-This year’s dates are September 9 to 13 and 16 to 19.
+This year’s dates are September 8-12 and 15-18.

 Pfälzer Party of the Year

 The Wurstmarkt, or Bad Dürkheim Wine Festival as some people refer to it, is one of the largest, most traditional and entertaining wine festivals in Germany.
 It is over 570 years old, and still as young as ever.
 It is the festival of festivals – the main celebration of the year in the Pfalz.

 It takes place in the middle of the town, outside the famous giant Wine cask (Dürkheimer Riesenfass) – the largest wine barrel in the world, which also houses a restaurant.
 The festival is reminiscent of a Weihnachtsmarkts, with fairground rides and many food stalls being temporarily installed for the event.

 Or visit one of the many traditional “Schubkärchler” – small traditional wine stands with scrubbed wooden tables worn smooth over the years.
 Or if you prefer to enjoy a fine wine in a more tranquil and intimate atmosphere, the Weindorf – the sophisticated wine village – is the place for you.
 Bad Dürkheim wine loses none of its flavor wherever you drink it.
 There is even a Beer hall for those who prefer the grain to the grape!

 Live entertainment is one of the distinctive features of the festival, and it takes place inside large wine halls, which are similar in atmosphere to the Munich Oktoberfest.
 Traditional German brass bands will play schlager music (party music) and popular hits that will have you dancing arm in arm with your neighbors.

 Fairground & Attractions